Blackacre86/legal-rag-system/readme.md.txt

 🙏 Acknowledgments

-John M. Scheft - Author of the source manual Massachusetts HRD - For mandating comprehensive training materials OpenAI - For GPT-4 and embedding models
+John S. Scheft - Author of the source manual Massachusetts HRD - For mandating comprehensive training materials OpenAI - For GPT-4 and embedding models
 Chroma - For the vector database